chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Host/FWupgrade_Standalone/readme.txt

  - In the workspace toolbar select the project configuration:
    - STM324xG-EVAL_USBH-HS: to configure the project for STM32F4xx devices using USB OTG HS peripheral
    - STM324xG-EVAL_USBH-FS: to configure the project for STM32F4xx devices using USB OTG FS peripheral
- - To run the example, proceed as follows:
+ - To run the application, proceed as follows:

 1. Load the binary image of the user program to the root directory of a USB key.
-You can use the provided binary images under the USB_Host\FWupgrade_Standalone\Binary folder.
+You can use the provided binary images under the USB_Host/FWupgrade_Standalone/Binary folder.
    The binary should be renamed to “image.bin”.

 2. Program the firmware upgrade application into the internal Flash memory.
    a.
-Open the project (under USB_Host\FWupgrade_Standalone) with your preferred toolchain.
+Open the project (under USB_Host/FWupgrade_Standalone) with your preferred toolchain.
    b.
 Compile and load the project into the target memory and run the project.

 After the board reset and depending on the Key button state: